slashid/laravel/README.md

 The Slash ID migration script has been created at /var/www/html/database/slashid/user-migration.php.
 Please open the file and modify it according to the instructions in it.
 ```

-A script will be created on `database/slashid/user-migration.php`.
+A script will be created in `database/slashid/user-migration.php`.
 It will look like this:

 ```php
 <?php